JaimeStill/schema-scraper/readme.md

 # Schema Scraper

 This repository contains a [Schema Scraping CLI](./src) that allows you to connect to a SQL database and generate metadata documentation for all tables that contain data.
-The [schema](./schema) directory was generated with:
+The [schema](./schema) directory was generated from the `src` directory by running:

 ```pwsh
 dotnet run -- schema generate -c "AdventureWorks"